obiwanjacobi/vst.net/docs/TroubleShooting.md

 Depending on the host, a plugin may not load into the DAW.
 First things you should try:

+- Add a path to your plugin deploy folder to the DAW.
 - Clear plugin caches the host may have.
 - Let the host rescan for plugins.

+Typically a DAW scans for plugins on either specific file locations or using a configurable list of paths.

 ### Match processor architecture

 Make sure that the plugin matches the processor architecture of the host.
 That means if the host is 64-bits, your plugin needs to be build for `x64` and the same goes for 32-bits (`x86`) of course.
 Most application these days are 64 bits but not all!

+### System.BadImageFormatException

+This almost always means that you are mixing 64-bit (x64) code with 32-bit (x86) code.
+It could be that not all your dependencies are for the same system architecture (x86/x64) or that you are trying to load 32-bit plugins into a 64-bit host application (or visa versa).

 ### Verify your plugin is correct